Table of contents

 6 Construction plan

-601. The licensee shall submit a valve construction plan containing the following documents:
+601. The licensee shall submit the valve’s construction plan containing the following data:

 - licensee’s summary of justifications